Soumyabrata/Soumyabrata.github.io/theia.md

   nav: sidebar-theia
 ---

-## THEIA: THE vIsion and Analytics lab
+## THEIA: THE visIon and Analytics lab

 Welcome to the <a href="https://soumyabrata.github.io/theia/">THEIA: THE vIsion and Analytics lab</a>.
 The THEIA lab is based in the <a href="https://www.cs.ucd.ie/">School of Computer Science</a>, <a href="https://www.ucd.ie/">University College Dublin</a>.
 Our group's <a href="https://soumyabrata.github.io/research/">research</a> is funded by <a href="https://www.ucd.ie/">University College Dublin</a> and the <a href="https://www.adaptcentre.ie">ADAPT SFI Research Centre</a>.